dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 (*Type ncdump /d1/projects/METplus/METplus_Data/model_applications/convection_allowing_models/brightness_temperature/2019052100/core_lsm1/core_lsm1_20190521_0000_f01.nc | more*)

-The variable that we have specified in our configuration file is called SBTA1613_topofatmosphere and the level is set to 2 asterisks inside parentheses. “(*,*)” which indicates the variable is in two dimensions.
+The variable that we have specified in our configuration file is called SBTA1613_topofatmosphere and the level is set to “(*,*)” which indicates the variable is in two dimensions.
 We scroll through our input file.
 We see that the variable name, SBTA1613_topofatmosphere(lat, long), is listed here and it's in two dimensions.
 So our model variable is specified correctly.